ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 MEASURING DEBT THE DEBT INVENTORY

-Unlike with a mortgage or car loan, there s no website you can visit that will give you a statement of your exact amount of tech debt and remaining payments.
+Unlike with a mortgage or car loan, There'sno website you can visit that will give you a statement of your exact amount of tech debt and remaining payments.
 Some forms of debt can be measured quantitatively, but most

 of the analysis is qualitative.
 For healthy and responsible debt manage - ment at scale, I recommend a debt inventory survey.

- e survey should be taken at regular intervals.
+The survey should be taken at regular intervals.
 Somewhere from one

 to four times per year, do a sober analysis across the varying kinds of debt,